nelantone/launch_school_learn_and_refinement/101-109/Minh_excercises_from_the_spot.md

 once we pass the argument string inside the method we invoke to destructive methods
 #concat & #capitalize! is a string and the methods are destructive
-but points to the same fisical place in memory these 2 consecutive times. the las method #+ is not destuctive so will point to the same object_id as the line before(speech.concat)
+but points to the same fisical place in memory these 2 consecutive times. the las method #+ is not destuctive and will not point to the same object_id as the line before(speech.concat) as example:

+speech.object_id
+\>>=> 1880

+(speech.concat('!')).object_id
+\>>=>1880

+(speech + '!').object_id
+\>>=> 1900

 The second concept is the mutation of a variable inside a method (variable passed by reference)
 #concat & #capitalize! it mutates the object itself but #+ not(the sope of this change will only inside the block)

-The third concept is side effects when we define a method we need to be sure that is only one side effect, or we full mutate the variable and we return the mutation or we display the non mutation and don't mutate the variable/argument.
+The third concept is side effects when we define a method we need to be sure that is only one side effect, or we full mutate the object that variable/parameter is pointing and we return the object mutation or we display the non mutation and don't mutate the object.
-In this case we mutate the variable/argument and on the same time we return a different value as the one we save.
-This can be confusing.
+In this specific case we mutate the objects that variables/parameters are pointing and on the same time we return a new object.
+This can be confusing. a new object not value, because variables point to objects and do not hold values while objects have values.

 # problem 2